PedroVanT/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+It is the process of putting the text into brackets, so that it is easier to select what and how to modify.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block means that the element is displayed as a block, as paragraphs and headers have always been.

+display: inline means that the element is displayed inline, inside the current block on the same line.

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? content area padding area border area margin area

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? cross axis

 5. Explain why git is valuable to a team of developers.
+Git is the most commonly used version control system.
+Git tracks the changes you make to files, so you have a record of what has been done.
+Git also makes collaboration easier, allowing changes by multiple people to all be merged into one source.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.